microsoft/FundraisingProposalAssistant/README.md

 ## Manual Solution Installation

 1. Before installing the solution, make sure you have the solution file in your machine.
-(See the "Releases" optiuon available on the right panel)
+(Select one of the files available on the "Releases" option on the right panel)
 2. Go to the maker portal https://make.powerapps.com/
 3. On the top right, select the environment where you want to install the solution
 4. On the left navigation pane, click Solutions and Import solution